arcana-network/.github/profile/README.md

 **Making Web3 Effortless!**

+[Arcana Network](https://www.arcana.network/) Chain Abstraction enables unified balance and lets Web3 app users spend on any chain.
+Use the standalone Arcana Wallet from the Web Chrome Store.
+Chain Abstraction SDK is coming soon for Web3 app builders.

-[Arcana Network](https://www.arcana.network/) SDKs allow fast user onboarding in Web3 apps and instant Arcana wallet access to authenticated users without having to install any wallet extension.
-Developers can further incentivize app users and scale app adoption with gasless transactions.
+Arcana also offers other SDKs for Wallet and Account Abstraction features.
+Use the Auth SDK for fast user onboarding in Web3 apps and instant in-app Arcana wallet access to authenticated users without installing any wallet extension.
+Use Gasless SDK to enable account abstraction and incentivize app users by sponsoring gasless transactions.

 [Learn more...](https://docs.arcana.network/quick-start/)